Responsible handling of mining residues

 Extensive species protection measures are implemented and new habitats are created in adjacent areas.
 Disused medium-sized old tailings piles are successively covered as part of our strategy to prevent or reduce long-term impacts on nature and the environment.

-Our goals in the area of resource efficiency
+Our goals on the topic of solid residues

 -